tenebroso/reynspooner/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 2.7.3 =
+* NEW - Adding required support and functionality for new Theme Repeaters add-on - https://connekthq.com/plugins/ajax-load-more/add-ons/theme-repeaters/
+* NEW - Added new shortcode parameter 'images_loaded' which will allow you to wait for all images to load before displaying ajax loaded content.
+* UPDATE - General admin UI enhancements to settings screen.

+= 2.7.2 =
+* NEW - Adding multisite support for Repeater Templates - if using a multisite, please deactivate then re-activate Ajax Load More.
+* NEW - Completely rebuilt update script for repeater templates to be more efficient and integrate with multisite installations.
+* UPDATE - Split up ALM setting fields into Global and Admin settings for increased usability.
+* NEW - Added new setting field for Error Reporting - User can now choose to display error notices regarding repeater template updating in the browser console.

+= 2.7.1 =
+* FIX - Fixed issue for querying by meta_key - users are not required to enter a meta_value to query by meta_key.

+= 2.7.0 =
+* MILESTONE - This 2.7.0 release includes major updates to ALM core functionality to allow for new features and various fixes.
+* NEW - Added multiple meta query functionality to the shortcode builder - users can now query by up to 4 custom fields.
+* NEW - Adding 'css_classes' parameter - users can now add container css classes directly within the shortcode builder as well as the setting screen.
+* NEW - Adding Paging add-on functionality.
+* NEW - Adding secondary query to return total posts for entire ALM query.
+* NEW - Adding licensing section for add-on license key activation.
+* FIX - Fixed issue with boolean vs string variables in core JS.
+* FIX - Fixed bug with the 'custom_args' parameter that was blocking arrays from being passed.
+Please check the documentation for the updated 'custom_args' syntax for multiple values.

+= 2.6.3.2 =
+* FIX - Fixed bug with Preloaded + SEO and scrolling to current page in core Ajax Load More JS.
+* UPDATE - Moved SEO and Cache add-on settings and controls from ALM core to SEO core.
+* NEW - Added Google Analytics Pageview support to SEO add-on.
+* UPDATE - Various admin UI improvements.

+= 2.6.3.1 =
+* FIX - Fixed/updated error handling of repeater templates.
+Errors are now being reported in the browser console and do not interfere with the WP admin.
+* FIX - Fixed javascript issue with shorthand if statements and script concatenation.
+* REMOVED - Legacy code for creating 'alias' table columns.

+= 2.6.3 =
+* NEW - Added new shortcode parameter 'custom_args' which will let users pass custom query params. e.g. custom_args="order:custom_meta_key, tag_slug__and:array(design,development)"
+* NEW - Added setting for implementing WP nonce for added security of Ajax functionality.
+* Update - Removed WP nonce for ALM query as this was causing issues with various caching plugins.
+* Update - Various UI improvements and enhancements

+= 2.6.2 =
+* NEW - Adding new ALM setting to move user to top of page on window load.
+* FIX - Fixed issue with Cache + SEO where initial user might end up caching multiple pages in a single query if the page requested was greater than 1.
+* FIX - Fix for scrolling to load posts when max_pages = 0 - issue was introduced in release 2.6.1

+= 2.6.1 =
+* NEW - Public function, almFilter(type, speed, data) function which will allow for filtering/resetting of a ajax load more object.
+* NEW - Callback function, almFilterComplete() function which is dispatched after a successful almFilter() event.
+* NEW - Adding 'post__in' parameter.
+You can now curate queries based on a comma separated list of post ids.
+* UPDATE - Updating data() variables in ajax-load-more.js to allow for manipulation via JS.
+* FIX - Fix for cache parameter always true in ajax-load-more.js.

 = 2.6.0 =
 * NEW - Adding scroll_distance parameter - easily adjust the distance from the bottom of the page that will trigger loading of posts.